-How To Find The Perfect Rescue Dog For You
+How To Choose The Right Dog For Me

 Whether you want a dog who loves to Netflix-and-chill, or you’re looking for a pup who loves running 5Ks and climbing mountains — there’s definitely a dog out there with a personality to match your lifestyle.

-But the idea of sorting through hundreds of adoptable dogs might seem daunting.
-To you help figure this all out, The Dodo spoke to Shelby Semel, head trainer at Animal Haven rescue in New York City, to learn how to find the right dog for your needs.
+The Dodo spoke to Shelby Semel, head trainer at Animal Haven rescue in New York City, Dr. Corinne Wigfall, a veterinarian working with SpiritDog Training, and Liz Claflin, a dog trainer and vice president of operations at Zoom Room in California, to learn how to find the right dog for your lifestyle.

-“Before meeting or picking a dog, I think everyone should make a (realistic) wish list of what they are looking for in a dog and what they absolutely could not help [him] work through,” Semel recommends.
+“Before meeting or picking a dog, I think everyone should make a (realistic) wish list of what they are looking for in a dog and what they absolutely could not help [him] work through,” Semel told The Dodo.

 For example, some things on your “must-have” list could be:

-- I’m looking for a dog who’s OK being alone
+- A dog who’s OK with being alone

 And on your “no-go” list, you might include things like:

-- I don’t have the time to potty train a puppy
+- A dog who isn’t house trained, if you don’t have the time to train him yourself

-In the case, above, maybe your ideal dog is super friendly and cuddly with people but doesn't love other dogs, but that's OK — he’s still a good fit for your individual needs!
+In the case above, maybe your ideal dog’s super friendly and cuddly with people but doesn't love other dogs, but that might not be a dealbreaker for you since he’s still a good fit for your individual needs.

 Find a shelter that does assessments

-It’s also important to work with a shelter or rescue that’s totally committed to making sure their dogs are matched with the right family — not just letting any person take any dog without really understanding each other’s needs.
+It’s important to work with a shelter or rescue that’s totally committed to making sure their dogs are matched with the right families — and not just letting any person take any dog without really understanding each other’s needs.

 “I suggest choosing a dog from a shelter who does assessments and is completely upfront [about any issues with an individual dog],” Semel said.

-According to Semel, it’s even better if the dog was living in a foster home for a while so you’re able to see how the dog has adjusted to a family and home environment.
+According to Semel, it’s even better if the dog was living in a foster home for a while so you can have a better idea of how the dog adjusts to a family and home environment.

 Choosing the right dog helps limit returns